CarInsurance.com Insights

 • Attend traffic school: Many states offer a defensive driving or traffic school program.
 If you complete the course, the ticket might be dismissed or points may not be added to your record.

 • Fight the ticket in court: You can contest the ticket in court by pleading not guilty.
 If you successfully argue your case, the judge may dismiss the ticket.
-Sometimes, the charge can be reduced to a non-moving violation, reducing the impact on your driving record and insurance rates.
+Sometimes, the charge can be reduced to a non-moving violation, which can reduce the impact on your driving record and insurance rates.

-• Request a deferral: A deferral postpones processing your ticket to a later date.
+• Request a deferral: Postpones processing your ticket to a later date.
 This delay can prevent the violation from appearing on your driving record immediately, which may help keep your insurance rates from increasing.

 • Negotiate with the prosecutor: If you appear in court, you can negotiate a plea deal for a lesser offense.
 For example, a speeding ticket could be downgraded to a non-moving violation that doesn’t carry points.

 Most options are available before you pay the ticket or plead guilty.
-Once the ticket is paid, it’s typically added to your record, impacting your premiums.
+Once the ticket is paid, it’s typically added to your record, which can affect your premiums.

 Can I lower my rate while a speeding ticket is still on record?